-As reflected in Table 3.4-1, the North Ocean and Long Island Avenue Sites were removed from consideration as the longer distances from the point of interconnection at the Holbrook Substation would be less advantageous.
-A factor in site selection for the OnCS is proximity to the point of interconnection via the existing transmission grid and locating a suitable site for the OnCS as close as practical to the point of interconnection is important in reducing project costs and impacts.
-Both the Union Avenue North Site and Union Avenue South Site are closer to the Holbrook Substation and are within existing industrial development.
+As reflected in Revised Table 3.4-1, the North Ocean and Long Island Avenue Sites were removed from consideration as the longer distances from the point of interconnection at the Holbrook Substation would be less advantageous.
+A factor in site selection for the OnCS-DC is proximity to the point of interconnection via the existing transmission grid and locating a suitable site for the OnCS-DC as close as practical to the point of interconnection is important in reducing project costs and impacts.
+Both the Union Avenue North Site and Union Avenue South Site are closer to the Holbrook Substation and are proximal to existing industrial development.
+However, after further evaluation, the Union Avenue North Site was removed from consideration due to the extent of forest clearing and grading that would be required.
+As a result of the extent of existing forested areas and need for approximately 4.5 acres (1.8 ha) of tree clearing required at the Union Avenue North Site, there is a greater potential for suitable roosting habitat for the northern long-eared bat (Myotis septentrionalis) to exist.
+As the site is currently undeveloped, there is also a greater potential for encountering archaeological resources during construction activities.
+Further, the development would result in an increase in impervious area and need for stormwater management facilities to be created.

 Design of the OnCS-DC is ongoing; a variety of design options are being considered based on Project needs and site constraints.
-For the purpose of the environmental assessment presented in this Application, two sites for the OnCS-DC are under consideration, the Union Avenue North Site and Union Avenue South Site, which are referenced throughout this Application as the "Union Avenue Site."
+The Union Avenue South Site was ultimately selected due the fact that the site is in close proximity to other industrial developments, is close to the Holbrook Substation, and contains minimal vegetated areas as it is currently being utilized for industrial/commercial purposes.
+For the purpose of the environmental assessment presented in this Application, the Union Avenue South Site is referenced throughout this Application as the "Union Avenue Site."7